picocms/Pico/CONTRIBUTING.md

 Labeling of Issues & Pull Requests
 ----------------------------------
 Pico makes extensive use of GitHub's label and milestone features.
-Ideally, every issue and PR will be appropriately labelled with an `info:`, `pri:`, `status:`, and `type:` label to aide developers in quickly identifying and prioritizing which issues that need to be worked on.
+Ideally, every issue and PR will be appropriately labelled with an `info:`, `pri:`, `status:`, and `type:` label to aide developers in quickly identifying and prioritizing which issues need to be worked on.

 Below is a detailed description of the labels:

 ### Info Labels
 Info labels help to categorize external resources used by Pico and more importantly, to notify and gather feedback from the community.